-Activity Tracking and the Activity page is made visible with the Data+ upgrade.
+Activity Tracking and the Activity page is made visible with the Data+ Premium Upgrade.
 The table will show all Activities while the graph will show the top 10 Activities.
 Like Channels and Members, Activities have a filter that admins can use to Whitelist or Blacklist activities from this view.

-Drilldowns are the ultimate Discord stat experience.
-They offer highly customizable view on the activity of members and channels, with more views for Activities and Roles coming in the future.
+Drilldowns are the ultimate Discord statistics experience, available to servers with the Drilldowns Premium Upgrade.
+They are highly customizable views of the activity of members and channels, with more views for Activities and Roles coming in the future.

 In addition to links to the server's Dashboard and to the Premium Upgrades page, the sidebar contains categories of settings:

 - Stats — Settings that control what you see in general stats.

 - Statdocks — The view of all of the server's channel counters and the Statdock editor.

 - Statroles — The view of all of the server's Statroles and the Statrole editor.

 Administratoraccess.
 A centralized view of all of Statbot's various access controls.